HoshiaiP/WildfireReplication/README.md

 # WildfireReplication
-Replication of The space–time cube as an approach to quantifying future wildfires in California
+Replication of The space–time cube as an approach to quantifying future wildfires in California (Moanga et al. 2020)